Category: Week in UK Politics

 • The Week in UK Politics #8

-Canada King Charles popped over to one of his other gaffs for a whirlwind 48-hour tour.
+O CANADA!
+King Charles popped over to one of his other gaffs for a whirlwind 48-hour tour.
 He met First Nation representatives and heard some impressive drums, inspected various groups of Mounties, went to a community festival, laid a wreath at a war memorial, dropped a hockey puck, chatted in the sunshine.
-So far, so normal,…
+So far, so…

 • The Week in UK Politics #7

-Post-Brexit “Reset” On 19th May Keir Starmer hosted Ursula von der Leyen and European Council and Antonio Costa (he’s the EU Council President) for a “Reset Summit” at Lancaster House in London.
-Negotiations were reported to have gone down to the wire, but they announced a post-Brexit agreement encompassing defence and security cooperation, fisheries, agrifood…
+POST-BREXIT “RESET” On 19th May Keir Starmer hosted Ursula von der Leyen and Antonio Costa (he’s the EU Council President) for a “Reset Summit” at Lancaster House in London.
+Negotiations were reported to have gone down to the wire, but they announced a post-Brexit agreement encompassing defence and security cooperation, fisheries, agrifood barriers, carbon border…

 • The Week in UK Politics #6

-Immigration, Assisted Dying and Benefit Cuts with sides of the Chagos and Universities It’s been one of those weeks in UK politics where the leakers and the sneakers conspire together to “warm the pot” on some issues that will boil over in the coming weeks before the House rises and Westminster moves to the South…
+IMMIGRATION, ASSISTED DYING, BENEFIT CUTS (+ THE CHAGOS, UNIVERSITIES) It’s been one of those weeks in UK politics where the leakers and the sneakers conspire together to “warm the pot” on some issues that will boil over in the coming weeks before the House rises and Westminster moves to the South of France on 22nd…

 • The Week in UK Politics #5

-A “game-changing” US-UK trade deal and a “significant” UK immigration reset, or an enormous confection of nothingness?
+UK-US TRADE DEAL + UK IMMIGRATION “RESET” A “game-changing” US-UK trade deal and a “significant” UK immigration reset, or an enormous confection of nothingness?
 US-UK Trade: worse than it was, better than it might have been.
-On 8th May Donald Trump and Keir Starmer announced a hoooooge trade deal in a cringe-making joint press conference from the Oval Office and 10 Downing…
+On 8th May Donald Trump and Keir Starmer announced a hoooooge trade deal in a cringe-making joint press conference…

 • The Week in UK Politics #4